CalMemer32/keychron-k8-signalrgb/README.md

 Select "Reboot to Bootloader [HFD]" to put the keyboard into bootloader mode through software **(optional hardware method below)**

-Once Device and Offset are set correctly and keyboard is in bootloader mode, select "Flash QMK.." and select the firmware file to flash.
+**Once Device and Offset are set correctly and keyboard is in bootloader mode**, select "Flash QMK.." and select the firmware file to flash.

 **Note:** A Jumploader is not needed
 <br>